bomjkolyadun/ws-test-app/README.md

 - Launch the app and test the result.

 ## Third-Party Libs
-- AFNetworking – to simplify client-server interactions.
+- SwiftWebSocket – to simplify web-socket interactions.